JonLMyers/Skitter/README.md

-# Skitter-Micro-services-
+# Skitter
-A web application made out of Micro services.
+A web application made on a micro service architecture.